masoncloud/cheatsheets/django-magic.md

 Here are some magical maneuvers for your displeasure.

-### Because URL Definitions Belong in the Model, Said No One Ever
+### Because URL definitions belong in the model, said no one ever

     [model.py]
     from django.db import models